An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Experiments

 \section{Experiments}

-In this section, we conduct a series of comparative analysis of our proposed strategies with existing methods to demonstrate their effectiveness.
-Since our strategies is built upon the SNPE-B method, hence we begin with an ablation study.
+In this section, we conduct a series of comparative analyses of our proposed strategies with existing methods to demonstrate their effectiveness.
+Since our strategies are built upon the SNPE-B method, hence we begin with a simulation study.
 Subsequently, we then compare our methods with other likelihood-free Bayesian computation methods such as SNPE-A \cite{papamakarios2016fast}, APT \cite{apt} and SNL \cite{papamakarios2019sequential}.

-We employ neural spline flows (NSFs) \cite{durkan2019neural} as the conditional density estimators, which is highly flexible and has been widely applied in related research as evidenced by \cite{lueckmann2021benchmarking, deistler2022truncated}.
-Our NSFs consists of 8 layers.
+We employ neural spline flows (NSFs) \cite{durkan2019neural} as the conditional density estimators, which is highly flexible and has been widely applied in related research \cite{lueckmann2021benchmarking, deistler2022truncated}.
+Our NSFs follow the structure from the \texttt{SBIBM} library\footnote{\url{https://github.com/sbi-benchmark/sbibm}}, which consists of 5 layers.
 Each layer is constructed using two residual blocks with 50 units and \texttt{ReLU} activation function.
-With 10 bins in each monotonic piecewise rational-quadratic transform, and the tail bound is set to 20.
-It is notable that our strategies has no restrictions on the type of $q_{F(x, \phi)}(\theta)$.
+With 10 bins in each monotonic piece-wise rational-quadratic transform, the tail bound is set to 20.
+Notably, our strategies have no restrictions on the type of $q_{F(x, \phi)}(\theta)$.
 Other conditional neural densities, such as masked autoregressive flows \citep{papamakarios2017masked} and mixtures of Gaussians \citep{bishop1994mixture, papamakarios2016fast} can also work.

-We evaluate the performance of our proposed strategies on four likelihood-free Bayesian models: M/G/1 \cite{shestopaloff2014bayesian}, Lotka-Volterra \cite{lotka1920analytical}, SLCP \cite{papamakarios2019sequential} and g-and-k \cite{he2022unbiased}.
-We report numerical results of the M/G/1 and Lotka-Volterra models in this section.
-Numerical experiments on the SLCP and g-and-k models and additional experimental results are deferred to Appendices~\ref{appendix:model_detail} and \ref{appendix:exp_detail}, respectively.
+We evaluate the performance of our proposed strategies on five likelihood-free Bayesian models: M/G/1 model \cite{shestopaloff2014bayesian}, Lotka-Volterra model \cite{lotka1920analytical}, SLCP model\cite{papamakarios2019sequential}, Gaussian linear model \citep{lueckmann2021benchmarking}, and state-space model \citep{rodrigues2020likelihood}.
+Where the previous four models come from the standard benchmark provided by the \texttt{SBIBM} library.
+Moreover, to test our method in a more complex and realistic case, we examine a state-space model designed for the inference of rental prices with intractable g-and-k distributions \citep{rodrigues2020likelihood}.
+We present numerical results for the M/G/1 and Lotka-Volterra models using synthetic data in Sections \ref{sec:exp_abla} and \ref{sec:exp_compare}, and provide results for the state-space model applied to a real-world rental price dataset in Section \ref{sec:exp_realistic}.
+Numerical experiments on the SLCP and Gaussian linear models and additional experimental results are deferred to Appendices~\ref{appendix:model_detail} and \ref{appendix:exp_detail}, respectively.